Get an annual AARP membership for only $12. Limited time offer.

 Please enter a valid zip

-Memory care costs are a significant financial consideration, and this essential care doesn’t come cheap.
+Memory care costs are a significant financial consideration.
+In other words, this essential care doesn’t come cheap.
 The median cost for memory care in the U.S. is $6,935 per month.2 However, this can fluctuate based on the level of care required and location.
 Facilities dedicated to memory care offer 24/7 supervision for all stages of Alzheimer’s and other types of dementia.

-The absence of a cure for dementia means that the caregiving responsibility is often shouldered by untrained, unpaid family members.
+Untrained, unpaid family members often have to shoulder the burden since there is no known cure for Alzheimer’s disease.
 According to the Alzheimer’s Foundation, friends and family members contributed over $271 billion in unpaid care to those with Alzheimer’s and other forms of dementia in 2021.
-Although they are doing all they can to care for their loved ones, caregiving can become overwhelming.
+Although they do all they can to care for their loved ones, caregiving can become overwhelming.
 Coping with difficult circumstances with very little sleep and little to no respite, family caregivers often realize they can’t do it alone.

 With that in mind, let's delve deeper into the landscape of memory care costs.